Russia conflict separates GOP traditionalists from newcomers | Politics

 Trump was impeached the first time for pressuring Ukraine to investigate Biden ahead of the 2020 election while withholding military aid.

 His tenure overlapped with a corresponding change in public opinion.
-Gallup found the percentage of Republicans who called Russia a friend or ally rose sharply during Trump's presidency, increasing from 22% in 2014 to 40% in 2018.
+Gallup found the percentage of Republicans who called Russia a friend or ally rose sharply during Trump's presidency, increasing from 22 per cent in 2014 to 40 per cent in 2018.
 Democrats' views of the relationship remained largely the same.

 Today, there is little support among Americans for a major U.S. role in the Russia-Ukraine conflict, and even less among Republicans.
-A new poll by The Associated Press-NORC Center for Public Affairs Research found only 22% of Republicans think the U.S. should play a major role in the conflict, compared with 32% of Democrats.
+A new poll by The Associated Press-NORC Center for Public Affairs Research found only 22 per cent of Republicans think the U.S. should play a major role in the conflict, compared with 32 per cent of Democrats.

 Republicans were also somewhat less likely than Democrats to say they're very or extremely concerned that Russia's influence around the world poses a direct threat to the U.S.